tgenlis83/dqn_paper_atari/README.md

 We enhanced the original DQN implementation by integrating several components from the Rainbow algorithm:

+1. **Double DQN**: Addresses overestimation bias by decoupling action selection and evaluation.
-1. **Dueling Network Architecture**: Separates the estimation of state value and advantage for each action.
+2. **Dueling Network Architecture**: Separates the estimation of state value and advantage for each action.
-2. **Prioritized Experience Replay**: Samples important transitions more frequently based on temporal-difference (TD) error.
+3. **Prioritized Experience Replay**: Samples important transitions more frequently based on temporal-difference (TD) error.
-3. **N-Step Returns**: Uses multi-step returns for better learning from delayed rewards.
+4. **N-Step Returns**: Uses multi-step returns for better learning from delayed rewards.
-4. **Noisy Networks**: Adds stochasticity to network weights to improve exploration.
+5. **Noisy Networks**: Adds stochasticity to network weights to improve exploration.

 ## Results